abijitj/cse15l-lab-reports/lab-3/lab-report-3-week-6.md

 Additionally, since I have `ssh-keygen` set up I don't have to type in my password every time.

 ## SCP with shorter alias
 It is possible to run all the normal commands that was previously possible, but now with a shorter alias.
 For example `scp` is still possible.
+Below, I copied over this exact markdown file (`lab-report-3-week-6.md`) from my local computer to the remote ieng6 servers.

 ![Image](scp-with-alias.png)